 Washington DC Convention photographers at a closing party.

-Sally is always everywhere Here she is at closing event for a convention
+Sally is always everywhere.
+Here she is at closing event for a convention.

 Or when could I see Jamie, from Arizona Office of Tourism?
 She has become a close friend over the years.
 She is one of those people I talked to after I had surgery.
 I missed her.
 Literally hundreds of people I travel with, work with, or know intimately from behind my camera.
 It’s weird who I thought of during those dark spring days.
 The guy who was the videographer at a couple of the conventions I shoot.
 How was he?
 I can never remember his name.
 But he’s nice, I’ve known him for years.